ayazeabali/Little-Learners-Academy/README.md

-# Task 2 - Academy Landing Page
+Task 3 - Little Learners Academy (Multipage Website) Overview

-##  Overview
-This project is an Academy Landing Page built using React + Vite with TypeScript (TSX).
-The website follows a clean and scalable component-based architecture.
+This project is an advanced iteration of the Academy website, transformed into a Multi-Page Application (MPA).
+It features comprehensive pages for About Us and Academics, built with a focus on high-fidelity responsive design and custom functional components without external libraries.
 ---

 ##  Technologies Used
-- React (TSX)
+- React (TSX) + Vite

-- Vite
+- React Router Dom

-- CSS
+- Pure CSS Modules

-- Responsive Design
+- TypeScript

 ---